zellwk/zellwk.com/src/posts/2014-03-10-css-position.md

 ### Fixed

 Similar to position absolute, an element that has fixed position is taken out of the document flow.
-The major difference with position absolute is it always takes its positioning relative to the browser window.
+The major difference is: elements with position fixed is always positioned relative to the browser window.

 ![][image-3]